leafsphp/new-docs/leaf/v/2.5.0/routing/README.md

 # 📲 Routing

 <p class="alert -info">
-  Leaf v2.5.0 BETA introduces Leaf router v2.
+  Leaf v2.5.0 introduces Leaf router v2.
-  <a href="/#/leaf/v/2.5.0-beta/routing/new">See what's new</a>
+  <a href="/#/leaf/v/2.5.0/routing/new">See what's new</a>
 </p>

-As explained [before](leaf/v/2.5.0-beta/intro/htaccess), Leaf uses a single root file, to which all the server requests are redirected.
+As explained [before](leaf/v/2.5.0/intro/htaccess), Leaf uses a single root file, to which all the server requests are redirected.
 Leaf then takes these requests and matches them to rules you have defined.
 The results are then displayed to the user.
 It's actually a very simple concept.

 The router module is tied directly to Leaf Core, so once you initialise leeaf, you can use routing